U.S. Coast Guard Report Cites Captain Error in 2012 Tugboat Sinking in Portsmouth Maine

 According to the report, the U.S. Coast Guard is considering a potential enforcement action against the tugboat operator whose vessel sank at the Memorial Bridge construction site last year, spilling diesel fuel into the Piscataqua River.
 The Benjamin Bailey is owned by Ken Anderson of Riverside & Pickering Marine Contractors of Maine.

-Blog post by tugboat injury lawyer Gordon, Elias & Seely, LLP
+Blog post by tugboat injury lawyer Gordon & Elias, LLP